johnwhoyou/particle-simulator/enc_temp_folder/f8c0ad5b1560e52893877a5bcf973/README.md

 4. user-gen wall with arbitrary angles or diagonal walls have tunneling problem.

 extra features:
-1. add a value randomizer for wall generation (DONE)
+1. add a value randomizer for wall and particle generation
-2. add a value randomizer for particle generation
-3. add a particle counter as display
+2. add a particle counter as display
-4. input validation
+3. input validation